-However, because of its location, problems with the third brake light (also known as center high-mount stop lamp) are often caused by other reasons.
+However, because of its location, problems with the third brake light are often caused by other reasons.
 For example,

 in many cars and pickup trucks, water can leak inside the third brake light assembly or connector and cause corrosion.
-In this case, not only will the bulb(s) have to be changed, but the light assembly must be re-sealed.
+In this case, not only will the bulb(s) have to be changed, but the light assembly might need to be re-sealed.
 If there is a separate seal (gasket) that leaked, it will need to be replaced.
 The connector must be checked for corrosion too.

 Trunk lid harness.

 If a third brake light or other lights are installed on a trunk lid or a liftgate, another common problem is a broken wire inside the harness that connects to the trunk lid or liftgate.

-In older high-mileage vehicles, repeated opening and closing of the trunk lid or liftgate can cause the wires inside the harness to break or short-circuit between each other.
+In older vehicles, repeated opening and closing of the trunk lid or liftgate can cause the wires inside the harness to break or short-circuit between each other over time.
 For example, this issue is common in older German cars.
 Often, shorted wires in the harness can cause the brake light fuse to blow.

-If the third brake light is not working, check the bulb(s) and look for signs of corrosion.
-If the bulbs are not burned, the problem must be diagnosed.
+If the third brake light is not working, check the bulb(s) and look for signs of corrosion in the connector.
+If the bulb(s) is okay, the electrical circuit must be checked.

-All taillights or all brake lights don't work.
+What can cause all taillights or all brake lights to not work?